 Plagiarism is an academic offence where another person’s ideas are not appropriately acknowledged.
-This includes referencing incorrectly, poor paraphrasing, presenting someone else’s work as your own and self-plagiarism.
+This includes referencing incorrectly, poor paraphrasing, presenting someone else’s work as your own.
 At Swansea University, academic staff use TurnItIn software to help them identify plagiarised work.

 It is important to note that plagiarised work is referred for academic misconduct proceedings, which in some cases, can lead to expulsion from the University.
 Breaking copyright laws can also lead to fines and legal proceedings.